Jasmine-yz/Cyclistic_Case_Study/README.md

 Classic bike is the most popular bike type choice for both annual members and casual riders.
 Meanwhile, docked bikes have the longest trip durations but the fewest ride counts.

 - The most frequent riding month:

 <img width="574" alt="Rides by month" src="https://github.com/user-attachments/assets/c74af2d5-4a62-4943-b448-1012edb2c6ae">

+The summer season has the most ride trips

 - The most frequent riding day and hours: